 Even the best-behaved and sweet-natured children have an occasional lapse in judgment.
 I know this to be true because of the time my two-year-old little sweetheart (I mean that sincerely) was in the arts and crafts store with me and proceeded to grab a tube of oil paint and squeeze it all over the floor, my shirt, her shirt and shoes and the shelf.

 The point of my sharing that still vivid memory twenty-four years after the fact is to remind you that your children aren’t perfect.
 And there will be times (hopefully very few) when their behaviour in public is less than desirable.

 When those times come, however, your reaction and how you handle the situation will play a major role in how it all plays out.
 Taking control of the situation by keeping a low, gentle and firm tone of voice, by not giving in and by removing your child from the situation, you will be able to keep the situation under control and move forward.

-Parents, before you take your child to the whip and and give him or her the smacking of their lives, consider their bad behaviour and first determine where all of it came from.
-If you do realise at all that you could be at fault, then perhaps it's the parent who need a lesson in good manners and bad behaviour.
+Parents, before you take your child to the whip and give him or her the smacking of their lives, consider their bad behaviour and first determine where all of it came from.
+If you do realise at all that you could be at fault, then perhaps it’s the parent who needs a lesson in good manners and bad behaviour.